Bisimilarity in fresh-register automata

-We describe the transitions of $\calA_\calM^w$ as part of a general description of how the induced bisimulation game simulates $\calM$.
+\paragraph{Transitions} \ustwo{We describe the transitions of $\calA_\calM^w$ as part of a general description of how the induced bisimulation game simulates $\calM$.
 Recall that a configuration of the form $((q,k,C),\rho)$ is used to simulate $\calM$ in operating in state $q$ with the head over cell $k$ of tape encoded by $\rho$.
-Simulating a transition of $\calM$ from this configuration is broken into three parts.
-In the first part the tape encoding in $\rho$ is decoded to obtain the letter $a$ under the head.
-In the second part a successor is chosen from among $\delta(q,a)$.
-In the third part the game over $\calA_\calM^w$ moves into a configuration representing the simulation of the successor in $\calM$.
+Simulating a transition of $\calM$ from this configuration requires reading and updating the tape, but also universally/existentially choosing the successor state.